Friday, April 20th, 2018

 It would be better if you can divide your preparation in three phases:

 If there are any specific areas that you are not comfortable in, you should focus your time and energy on those areas in the beginning of your CAT preparation.
 You should start with clearing your basics in the initial stage of your preparation.
 You will not have the time or the inclination to do this at a later date.
 So, it is best that you use this time to work on your basics.
 While this is valid for all parts of the CAT syllabus, it is specially relevant for Quantitative Aptitude and Verbal Ability.
 All the formulas and concepts that you need to understand, all the novels / books that you should read as a CAT aspirant, all the CAT Preparation videos you need to watch – all of that should ideally happen in this time period.
+Some questions in Data Interpretation require a lot of calculation, and this is the best time to improve on this aspect.
+Make sure that you practice some calculation intensive questions on a regular basis.
 While there are a few concepts that are involved in topics like Logical Reasoning, Data Interpretation, and Reading Comprehension – they are primarily dependent on practice.

 This is where a lot of students, specially working professionals, lose track of their preparation.
 They do not practice enough.
 The do a few questions / run through couple of chapters in a book and they think they are done – it is a huge mistake that you should avoid.
 You should try to practice as much as you can, specially in the areas that you are weak in.
 By the time you start the testing phase, you should be confident of solving easy questions on all topics.
 And the only way to get that confidence is to practice more and more questions.
+Try to identify your weak areas and work upon them.
 If you are looking for some books for CAT preparation that can help you practice, you can find the list here.

 There is a school of thought that believes that all you need to do well in CAT is mocks, mocks, and more mocks.
 I do agree with that sort of thinking but it is probably true for only a small set of students.
 If you have taken CAT before and scored a 95+ and you are trying again this year to improve your score – probably writing 50 mocks or writing 100 mocks is a good idea for you.
 But for everyone else, writing too many mocks will serve no purpose.
 The goal of a mock is to figure out your strong and weak areas.
 The goal of a mock is to fine tune the time distribution during the exam.
 The goal of a mock is to set realistic expectations for a score.
 To practice more and more questions is not the goal of a mock.
 You have books for that.
 Anywhere from 10 to 15 mocks is more than enough for most CAT aspirants.
 You should use the last two months of your preparation taking around 1 mock a week.
-You should analyze that mock and use the rest of the week to improve your test taking skills.
+Make sure that you analyze your mocks properly (this might consume more time that giving the actual mock), but you will identify your strengths and weaknesses and use the rest of the week to improve your test taking skills.

 I hope you found this post useful.
 Do share it with your friends as well.